kubermatic/docs/content/kubermatic/master/upgrading/2.14_to_2.15/_index.en.md

 ## Helm Charts

+### Prometheus

+The Prometheus version included in Kubermatic 2.15 now enables WAL compression by default; our Helm chart follows this recommendation.
+If the compression needs to stay disabled, the key `prometheus.tsdb.compressWAL` can be set to `false` when upgrading the Helm chart.

 ### CRD Handling in cert-manager, Velero

 In previous Kubermatic releases, Helm was responsible for installing the CRDs for cert-manager and Velero.
 While this